Viralmaniar/BigBountyRecon/README.md

 5. Log Files: Log files sometimes provide detailed information of the users' activities in a particular application.
 These files are good to look at session cookies or other types of tokens.

-6. Backup and Old Files:
+6. Backup and Old Files: Backup files are original copies of the critical systems.
+These provide access to PII or access to sensitive records.

 7. Login Pages: It is extremely important to identify login pages of your target organisation to perform bruteforce attempts or trying default credentials to gain further access to organisation resources.

-8. SQL Errors:
+8. SQL Errors: SQL errors leaks sensitive information about the backend systems.
+This can help one to perform enumeration on the database types and see if the application is vulnerable to input validation related attacks such as SQL Injection.

-9. Apache Config Files:
+9. Apache Config Files: Apache HTTP Server is configured by placing directives in plain text configuration files.
+The main configuration file is usually called httpd.conf.
+In addition, other configuration files may be added using the Include directive, and wildcards can be used to include many configuration files.
+Any directive may be placed in any of these configuration files.
+Depending on the entries in these config files it may reveal database connection strings, username and passwords, the internal workings, used and referenced libraries and business logic of application.

-10. Robots.txt File:
+10. Robots.txt File: Robots.txt file instructs web robots how to crawl pages on their website.
+Depending on the content of the file, an attacker might discover hidden directories and files.

-11. DomainEye:
+11. DomainEye: DomainEye is a domain/host investigation tool that has the largest domain databases.
+They provide services such as reverse Whois, reverse IP lookup, as well as reverse NS and MX.

 12. Publicly Exposed Documents:

 13. phpinfo():